shuroc/baremetal_debian_scripts/README.md

 $ chmod +x *.sh
 $ su root
 $ ./initial.sh
-# reboot
+## reboot
 $ cd baremetal-debian-scripts
 $ ./xrdp-install.sh
 $ sudo ./docker-install.sh
-# poweroff/reboot
+## reboot (or poweroff on Hyper-V)
 ```

 If you're running on Hyper-V also make sure the last poweroff/reboot is a poweroff, then close the vmconnect-window and reboot/-connect anew.
 Otherwise the enhanced session won't be available.
-Don't forget to run ```Set-VM -VMName <your_vm_name> -EnhancedSessionTransportType HvSocket``` on your Hyper-V host, if you're running on a vm.
+Don't forget to run ```Set-VM -VMName <your_vm_name> -EnhancedSessionTransportType HvSocket``` on your Hyper-V host.

 ## change bootorder from OS